Ventilation and Indoor Air Quality

 Membership of a recognised competent person scheme may provide additional assurance where design competence is included within its scope.
 Other routes to demonstrating competence may be appropriate, provided equivalent assurance can be evidenced.

-There are a selection of Competent Persons Scheme already in operation, each covering different stages of the ventilation delivery process.
-You can find out more by clicking the links below.
+There is a selection of Competent Persons Schemes & independent training course already in operation, each covering different stages of the ventilation delivery process.